DataDog/integrations-core/sqlserver/README.md

     ```

    To collect file size metrics per database, ensure the user you created (`datadog`) has [connect permission access][26] to your databases by running:
-   You can [grant][26] the following which gives the datadog user access (Note: this does not grant any permission in any database beyond connect):

    ```text
        GRANT CONNECT ANY DATABASE to datadog;